 - Register your drone on a national level, obtain a drone identification number, and obtain a permit to fly.

 - Have a certificate of authorization for drones weighing more than 25 kg

 - Carry Third Party Liability insurance with a minimum limit of one million euros

-- Must be at least 18 years old and possess a National Drone Pilot Certificate.
+- Must be 18 years old and possess a National Drone Pilot Certificate.

 Not permitted to fly in restricted areas